 We want you to make the most money possible at One Week Boutique.
 The best way to do that is to prepare and tag all of your items yourself, but we also understand that some of you have great items to sell and not enough time to prepare them.
 If that is the case for you, we can help.
 Limited spots are available.

 - You must have at least 100 items to put into the sale (worth a minimum of $50)

-- Majority of clothing items must be equal to/nicer than Gap, Gymboree or The Children's Place or nicer to be Valet tagged
+- Clothing items must be Gap, Gymboree, The Children's Place or nicer to be Valet tagged

 - Bring your clothing items clean, folded and organized by gender AND size, to tagger’s location

 - Bring items to your tagger in baskets, boxes or tubs; you will need to pick up if you want back

 - Make sure to clean all your large baby equipment and toys (Clorox wipes and Magic Erasers are great!)

 - Make sure every toy/item has every piece with it that makes it complete and work correctly